 At times you might find that your dentist suggests additional consultations with other oral specialists either during or after your exam.
 Don’t be concerned if this happens.
-This is usually just an additional step towards obtaining a full report and doesn’t necessarily mean that anything is drastically amiss.
+This is usually just an additional step towards obtaining a full report.
+It doesn’t necessarily mean that anything is drastically amiss.

 After the completion of a comprehensive dental exam your dentist will know everything there is to know about your oral health.
 In this way, you and your Country Dental dentist can make choices that are right for your condition.

 Dental and other oral problems and diseases are generally very predictable and so much of it is preventable, if caught early enough.
 Our Ontario dentists also provide oral cancer screening and dental hygiene nutritional counselling services.